xdavidel/somebar/README.md

 ## Other patches

 Like all suckless software, somebar can be customized via patches.
 You can find some patches in the contrib folder with descriptions written in them.

+### Applied Patches

+- hide-vacant-tags:
+  Only show tags with clients.

 ## License